 - 1.2 The Spurs are royalty

-- 1.3 There’s a ton of historical sites making for a vibrant Texas culture
+- 1.3 There are tons of historical sites making for a vibrant Texas culture

-- 1.4 It is growing and there’s room for it
+- 1.4 It is growing and there’s plenty of room

 - 1.6 The city turns up for Fiesta